-Honors
+Academic Honors

-Student academic achievement shall be recognized each semester by the Dean's List, and at the time of graduation by Graduation with Honors.
+Student academic achievement shall be recognized each semester via the Dean's List, and at the time of graduation via Graduation with Honors.

-Dean's List: Students who complete 12 or more credits for a letter grade and who achieve a GPA of at least 3.5 for that semester will have their names included on the Dean's list.
+Dean's List: Students who complete 12 or more credits for a letter grade and who achieve a GPA of at least 3.5 for that semester will have their names included on the Dean's List.
+Names of students on the Dean's List will be compiled and posted at the end of each semester.

-Honors at Graduation: The designation of Honors at Hawai'i Community College is determined at the time of graduation and is based upon the cumulative institution GPA for credit earned while at this college.
+Graduation With Honors: The designation of Honors at Hawai'i Community College is determined at the time of graduation and is based upon the cumulative GPA for credit earned while at this college.
 The Honors designation shall be determined in the following manner: